spring-attic/aws-maven/README.md

 If you want to use different filename / path for your config file, you can use `S3_MAVEN_CONFIG_FILE=<path-to-your-config-file>` environment variable.

+#### Config precedence

+1. Use environment variables if they exist
+2. If environment variables don't exist, try to use config file

 ## Making Artifacts Public